Ten hard questions about "integrated" business software

 6. Is training and configuration carried out by the main vendor/developer’s consultants?

-“I recall that a third-party consultant once set up a cost centre code in the payroll module that didn’t fit with the base system.
+A third-party consultant once set up a cost centre code in the payroll module that didn’t fit with the base system.
 As a result, some journals weren’t being processed properly.
-It could have been resolved by proper communication between the consultant and the main vendor/developer.”
+It could have been resolved by proper communication between the consultant and the main vendor/developer.

 7. Will I receive a single invoice for support?